 The American Museum of Natural History is arguably the best museum in NYC for kids.
 This incredible science museum is home to 33 million specimens, yet only 3% are on display (and even that amount can get quite overwhelming!).

 Welcoming 5 million visitors per year and spanning all aspect of the natural world, the American Museum of Natural History in New York City is considered one of the greatest natural history museums in the world.
+It’s also considered to be one of the best things to do in NYC.

 Guests are invited in by two massive dinosaur skeletons housed in the entry hall.
 From there, you can tour the impressive permanent exhibits or take a look at the exciting rotating exhibit.